GoogleCloudPlatform/terraform-cloud-client-api/infra/README.md

 # Tagline

-Use Cloud SDK Client Libraries to transform and present data in a simple ETL pipeline and visualization web app.
+Interact with Google Cloud using the Cloud SDK Client Libraries to transform and query information.

 ## Detailed

-The following resources that this module will create are:

- * Cloud Run
- * Cloud Storage
- * IAM
+This solution deploys a processing job, rendering service, and initial unprocessed data, which is then manipulated by the processing job to be viewed by the rendering service.

 ## Predeploy